Greg-Art/Sepsis-Modelling-With-API/readme.md

 This project is developed and maintained by:

-Sonny Agorvor -Otchie feel free to reach out to me with any questions or feedback!
+Gregory Kwaku Arthur feel free to reach out to me with any questions or feedback!

 #### ✨ Acknowledgments